Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 releases the trigger, maintaining the alignment of the target under the cursors with the hand controller if full manual angle tracking is desired.

-With a lockon, the standard track display will appear, including the following information:
+With a lock-on, the standard track display will appear, including the following information:

 ![manual_radar_track_modes](../img/manual_radar_track_modes.jpg)